josef-butler/josef-butler/README.md

   <summary>🔭 What I'm currently working on</summary>
   <br>

-  - [Pantree](https://github.com/kotare-2020/Pantree "Pantree") - a simple meal planner with a focus on sustainability.
-This was my final group project at Dev Academy, and my awesome team have decided to continue working on it for practice (and because it's an amazing app!)
+  - [Pantree](https://github.com/kotare-2020/Pantree "Pantree") - a simple meal planner with a focus on sustainability, and connecting users to locally sourced ingredients
-- [Allocredit](https://github.com/joe-butler-dev/allocredit "Allocredit") - an app that allows Xero users to allocate credit notes to their AR invoices in bulk.
-I'm building this to get familiar with both C# and interacting with Xero's API.
+- [Allocredit](https://github.com/joe-butler-dev/allocredit "Allocredit") - an app that allows Xero users to allocate credit notes to their AR invoices in bulk

 </details>